Revolution by Pensierri32

 Because I could not stop for Death, He kindly stopped for me; the carriage held but just ourselves and immortality. – Emily Dickinson

 “Quiet, miko.
 Or I will shout loud enough for the hanyou’s guards to come and find out who dares to disturb his rest.”
-The voice was low, an angry rumble that made her want to quiver like a frightened deer.
+The voice was low, an angry rumble that made her quell a quiver of sudden, instinctual dread.
 She hadn’t heard him in a long, long time, ever since she’d made that accursed wish.

 Pushing her fear away, she stilled and nodded, hoping against hope that he had come to take her away from the Western Citadel and Inuyasha.
 She almost squeaked when a hard arm came around her stomach, tightening her abdomen instinctively as he pushed off from the ground and ran like the wind through the night-dark forest.
 She made no sound as he carried them farther and farther away from her wish, from the pain she had inflicted on herself and the Western Lands.

-They flew in silence towards a far corner of his former lands, landing by a hot spring.
+They continued to fly in silence towards a far corner of his former lands, eventually landing by a hot spring.
 He released her the second they touched down.
 “Wash.
 That scent on you can be followed.”

-So saying, he turned his back to her and leapt into the shadows, presumably to catalogue the reaction of her ‘protectors’ and to hide their trail.
+So saying, he turned his back to her and leapt into the shadows, presumably to catalogue the reaction of her ‘guards’ and to hide their trail.
 Their scent could still be followed in the air by those knowledgeable enough and skilled enough to track them.

-Sighing, she knelt by the hot spring, automatically smoothing the ruffles of her kimono with a graceful hand- as drilled into her by the Etiquette Master.
-She watched the steam rise into the darkness of the night, giggling when a small furry head nosed its way under her hand.
+Sighing, she knelt by the hot spring, automatically smoothing the crinkles in her kimono with a graceful hand- as drilled into her by the Etiquette Mistress.
+She watched the steam rise into the darkness of the night, only startling when a small, furry head nosed its way under her hand.
 “Hello, little one.
 Couldn’t sleep?”

 “Miko.”
-His voice was quiet, the angry rumble almost forcing her to shiver.
+His voice was quiet, an angry rumble which forced her to quell a shiver of fear.
 “Rise.
 We must leave this place now.
 The hanyou has noticed your absence.”

 There was rage in his gaze, a fine, razor-sharp rage that threatened to burn down everything in his path the second he unleashed himself.
+She stilled.
 “No. Come.”

-He took her hand this time, helping her onto the cloud before speeding away over the border and towards the Northern Isle.
-He still didn’t speak and so she remained silent as well, knowing that his silence meant she wasn’t allowed to speak either.
-He slowed as they reached the Northern Lands, circling around the curve of the island before swooping down towards a small crevasse rampaged by fierce, crashing waves.
-He waited until the waves had receded a second and then zipped into the cave, ignoring her gasp and the small hand grasping his armor.
+He took her hand this time, helping her onto the cloud before speeding away over the border and towards the Northern Territories.
+He still didn’t speak and so she remained silent as well.
+He slowed as they reached the Northern Lands, circling around the curve of an island before swooping down towards a small crevasse rampaged by fierce, crashing waves.
+He waited until the waves had momentarily receded and then zipped into the cave, ignoring her gasp and the small hand grasping at his armor.

 He put her down quickly, waiting until she could stand on her own and then turning and walking deeper into the darkness.
-With a careless thought, he lighted the torches for her, knowing that if she was injured it would be months before he could find another miko as powerful, maybe even years.
+With a careless thought, he lighted the torches for her.
+If she was injured, it would be months before he could find another miko as powerful, maybe even years.
 Maybe never.

-She followed as he stalked ahead, not wanting to get to their destination and receive the tension singing through his body.
-When he finally stopped she had to hold in her gasp.
-The circular cavern was massive, easily able to hold many inuyoukai in their true forms.
+She followed as he stalked ahead, not wanting to get to their destination and receive the tension apparent in every line of his body.
+When he finally stopped, she had to hold in her gasp.
+The circular cavern was massive, easily able to hold many inu youkai in their true forms.
 Pillows and rugs were piled over the cold floor in elegant disarray, tapestries and bookshelves covered the walls alongside maps and portraits of what she assumed were members of the nobility.
-Two staircases curved up like snakes along the walls to open onto a balcony that circled the whole room, framing small alcoves with burning fires and lighted crystals.
+Staircases curved up like snakes along the walls to open onto a balcony that circled the whole room, framing small alcoves with burning fires and lighted crystals.